Freedom in the World

 The chairman of the GBC appoints Gilgit-Baltistan’s chief judge and other judges on the advice of the governor.
 All judicial appointments in Gilgit-Baltistan are based on three-year contracts subject to discretionary renewal by the bureaucracy, leaving the judiciary largely subservient to the executive.
 In addition, the judiciary is not empowered to hear cases concerning fundamental rights or cases against the executive.
 Meanwhile, as the 1999 Supreme Court ruling has not yet been fully implemented, cases concerning Gilgit-Baltistan are considered outside the jurisdiction of the Supreme Court of Pakistan.

 Since the 1970s, the Pakistani government has encouraged the settlement of Pakistanis in Gilgit-Baltistan in an effort to shift the demographic and ethnic balance in the region.
 Under the GBESGO, many of these settlers were given formal citizenship rights in Gilgit-Baltistan.
+In response to outbreaks of sectarian violence in 2012, the city of Gilgit imposed a curfew in April that lasted 25 days.
+Authorities also discontinued cellular service and suspended traffic on the Karakoram Highway, leading to food shortages.

 The status of women in Pakistani-administered Kashmir is similar to that of women in Pakistan.
 While honor killings and rape reportedly occur less frequently than in Pakistan, domestic violence, forced marriage, and other forms of abuse are issues of concern.
 Women are also at risk of molestation and attack by Pakistani troops, and such attacks often go unpunished.
 Women are not granted equal rights under the law, and their educational opportunities and choice of marriage partners remain circumscribed.
 As in some parts of Pakistan, suspected Islamists occasionally mount attacks against NGOs that employ women and on their female employees.